InterworldTransport/Clados/Readme.txt

 read about them elsewhere.
 Geometric Algebras are a variation on a theme, so don't bypass content describing them.
 In a nutshell, they offer a mathematical formalism combining many of the disparate tools of geometry enabling one to wield them in the ways we've become accustomed to from algebra.

-There is a project related book that might help, but it doesn't have introductory material.
+There is a project related book that might help, but it is admittedly stale AND doesn't have introductory material.
 The book focuses upon package contents, what they do and why, and finishes with usage examples largely associated with physics simulations.
+Two parts are now stale.
+The first involves the API and the second involves how Mechanics is modeled on a multivector basis.

-Be aware the physics models described in the book are not likely to survive unchanged once the physics packages are started.
+The physics models described in the book will not survive unchanged once the this library finally reaches version 1.0, let alone once the physics packages are started.
 This library and the book are actually an exploration/research project regarding polycovariance and the broader meaning of 'meaning' in physical models.
+Maintain a healthy sense of skepticism... and try things for yourself.

 https://docs.google.com/open?id=0B9BesRp5Ts5FM00yNTlva0dlbEE